Case Study Guidelines

 Close

-• two of your formally assessed case studies may be delivered as a ‘live’ case report or presentation instead of a written study – if so, there should be supporting information such as slides or a written summary as part of the formal assessment
+• of the case studies assessed on a BABCP accredited course, two may be delivered verbally as a ‘live’ case report or presentation instead of a written study.
+There should be supporting information such as slides or a written summary as part of the formal assessment of these

 The assessor should be accredited by BABCP or be a CBT therapist who is trained and qualified in CBT to postgraduate diploma level or equivalent (or would meet Minimum Training Standards).